/ / EN

 Note: The development project boundary, alignment and station location of railway and major roads projects under-planning as shown are indicative only.
 The exact boundary, alignment and station location are subject to further review.
 For cross-boundary railway projects, the associated alignment and station location are subject to further discussion with Mainland authorities.

-• The proposed HSWRL is about 18 km in length (with a length of about 8 km for the Hong Kong section) and its alignment starts from the location adjoining the Hung Shui Kiu Station of the Tuen Ma Line, passing through Ha Tsuen and Lau Fau Shan, crossing the Deep Bay and connecting to Qianhai via Shenzhen Bay Port.
-The project will connect the Hung Shui Kiu/Ha Tsuen New Development Area with the Qianhai Cooperation Zone with a view to strengthening the connection between the Northern Metropolis and the Guangzhou-Shenzhen innovation and technology corridor.
+• The proposed HSWRL is about 18.1 km in length (with a length of about 7.3 km for the Hong Kong section) and its alignment starts from the west of Hung Shui Kiu Station which is under construction on the Tuen Ma Line, passing through Ha Tsuen and Lau Fau Shan, crossing the Deep Bay and connecting to Qianhai via Shenzhen Bay Port.
+The project will connect the Hung Shui Kiu/Ha Tsuen New Development Area in Hong Kong with the Qianhai Cooperation Zone in Shenzhen with a view to strengthening the connection between the Northern Metropolis and the Guangzhou-Shenzhen innovation and technology corridor.
 Moreover, with the support of road networks, the two areas will be developed into a strategic hub of transport corridor on the east bank of the Pearl River to promote integrated development and connectivity between Hong Kong and the Guangdong-Hong Kong-Macao Greater Bay Area.

-• The proposed Hung Shui Kiu Station will be built between the existing Tin Shui Wai Station and Siu Hong Station of Tuen Ma Line, serving residents of the Hung Shui Kiu/Ha Tsuen New Development Area (HSK/HT NDA) and the adjacent area by providing a direct railway connection for HSK/HT NDA for supporting the sustainable growth in population and employment opportunities in the NDA.
-The detailed planning and design for Hung Shui Kiu Station is underway.
-The construction works are anticipated to commence in 2024 for completion in 2030 to support the major new population intake of HSK/HT NDA.
+• The Hung Shui Kiu Station will be built between the existing Tin Shui Wai Station and Siu Hong Station of Tuen Ma Line, serving residents of the Hung Shui Kiu/Ha Tsuen New Development Area (HSK/HT NDA) and the adjacent area and supporting the sustainable growth in population and employment opportunities in the NDA.
+The construction works for Hung Shui Kiu Station commenced in 2024 for anticipated completion in 2030.

 • To cater for the traffic need arising from the progressive developments in the Northwest New Territories, the Government is taking forward a series of road infrastructure projects to enhance internal and external connectivity of the area.
 Moreover, by upgrading the road infrastructure, it will further strengthen the connectivity of major roads and the capacity of the local road network, thereby enhancing the connectivity of developments in the vicinity and effectively unleashing the development potential of the districts concerned.

 • As for connection to urban areas, the Government has been implementing Route 11 (section between Yuen Long and North Lantau), Tsing Yi–Lantau Link and Widening of Yuen Long Highway (section between Lam Tei and Tong Yan San Tsuen).
 As regards road connection to the airport and Lantau, the Government has been implementing the Tuen Mun Bypass which links up Lam Tei to Tuen Mun Area 40 as well as Tuen Mun–Chek Lap Kok Tunnel.
-The Government strives to commission the above-mentioned road projects progressively in or before 2033.
+The investigation studies of the above-mentioned road projects are in progress.

 • The Shatin Bypass is approximately 15 km long.
 Compared with the existing Tolo Highway and the Tai Po Road, the Shatin Bypass will serve as a more direct north-south corridor, connecting the northeast New Territories with the urban areas of Kowloon.
 Its northern end will connect to the Fanling Highway in Tai Po, providing convenience not only for road users in the North District but also for residents in Tai Po, Tai Wo, Hong Lok Yuen, Lam Tsuen and Tai Hang.
 Its southern end will connect to the existing major road network near Cheung Sha Wan in Kowloon West.
 The Shatin Bypass will give residents of the New Territories East a faster route to the urban areas, and enhance the transport network for north-south connectivity as well as relieve traffic pressure on Tolo Highway.

-10 Green Transport Corridor from Tsim Nei Tsui to Pak Nai
+9 Green Transport Corridor from Tsim Bei Tsui to Pak Nai

 • Spanning approximately 8.5 km, the Northeast New Territories Line will run from Heung Yuen Wai, passing through areas such as Ping Che and Queen's Hill, and connect with Fanling Station of the East Rail Line.
 It will link the major development nodes in the NTN New Town and facilitate public access to the Heung Yuen Wai boundary control point as well as provide an interchange with the East Rail Line.